vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### MintTo
-Mints new tokens and assigns them to a specific account.
+Creates new tokens and deposits them into a token account.
+Use it to increase the circulating supply of a token.

 ```rust
 use pinocchio::{